scheiber/connections-results-fixer/README.md

 - This project was created using plain JavaScript, HTML, and CSS.

-## Disclaimer
+## Disclaimers
+- The site has been released under the [MIT License](https://github.com/scheiber/connections-results-fixer/blob/main/LICENSE.TXT).

-This site is not affiliated in any way with The New York Times.
+- This site is not affiliated in any way with The New York Times.